Narcissistic defences

 Narcissistic defenses are those processes whereby the idealized aspects of the self are preserved, and its limitations denied.
 They tend to be rigid and totalistic.
 They are often driven by feelings of shame and guilt, conscious or unconscious.

 Origins

 Narcissistic defenses are among the earliest defense mechanisms to emerge, and include denial, distortion, and projection.
 Splitting is another defense mechanism prevalent among individuals with narcissistic personality disorder, borderline personality disorder, and antisocial personality disorder—seeing people and situations in black and white terms, either as all bad or all good.

 A narcissistic defense, with the disorder's typical over-valuation of the self, can appear at any stage of development.

 Defence sequences

-The narcissist typically runs through a sequence of defenses to discharge painful feelings until he or she finds one that works:
+The narcissist typically runs through a sequence of defenses to discharge painful feelings until they find one that works: